telekom-mms/sectpmctl/README.md

 # STORE THE PRINTED RECOVERY KEY NOW!!!
 # SCROLL UP A BIT IF IT GET'S OUT OF SIGHT!!!

+# Reboot to test the installation
+sudo reboot
 ```

 The 'sectpmctl tpm install' command will print out the recovery key.
 It is highly recommended to store this key in a safe location.
 Without this